Paint Rock in Jackson County, Alabama — The American South (East South Central)

 Location.
-34° 39.952′ N, 86° 19.756′ W. Marker is in Paint Rock, Alabama, in Jackson County.
-Marker is at the intersection of John T Reid Parkway (U.S. 72) and Church Street, on the right when Touch for map.
+34° 39.952′ Touch for map.
 Marker is in this post office area: Paint Rock AL 35764, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-"Wildwood" (was approx. 2.6 miles away but has been reported missing. ); Town of Gurley (approx. 3½ miles away); Decatur County (approx. 5.4 miles away); Whitaker Cemetery (approx. 7½ miles away); Trail of Tears (approx. 7½ miles away); Walnut Grove Cumberland Presbyterian Church (approx. 8.2 miles away); Cathedral Caverns (approx. 8½ miles away); Vienna (New Hope) (approx. 9.7 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+"Wildwood" (approx. 2.7 miles away); Town of Gurley (approx. 3½ miles away); Bethel Cemetery (approx. 4.1 miles away); Decatur County (approx. 5.4 miles away); Whitaker Cemetery (approx. 7½ miles away); Trail of Tears (approx. 7½ miles away); Walnut Grove Cumberland Presbyterian Church (approx. 8.2 miles away); Cathedral Caverns (approx. 8½ miles away).

 More about this marker.
 Marker is located in front of the Paint Rock Town Hall and Senior Center Building, near the Fire Department.